 We love Mexican food in this house.
 Fajitas are a staple in my menu rotation.
-They are not only delicious, but really quick and easy to throw together for a weeknight meal.
-When the Wild American Shrimp folks contacted me about creating a recipe, I immediately thought of using our favorite Mexican flavors to create this Grilled Mexican Shrimp Corn and Avocado Salad.
+They are not only delicious but really quick and easy to throw together for a weeknight meal.
+When the Wild American Shrimp folks contacted me about creating a recipe, I immediately thought of using our favorite Mexican flavors to create this grilled Mexican shrimp salad.

 - 1 lb fresh Wild American shrimp

-- Juice of 2 large limes, divided in half (about 1/4 cup)
+- 2 limes juiced and divided in half (about ¼ cup)

-- 1 tsp Cholula sauce (or your favorite hot sauce), plus a little more for vinaigrette
+- 1 teaspoon Cholula sauce or your favorite hot sauce, plus a little more for vinaigrette

 - 4 wooden skewers

-- Mix together shrimp marinade: Juice of 1 lime, lime zest, minced garlic, ⅛ cup olive oil, 1 tsp Cholula sauce, 1 tbsp chopped, fresh cilantro with a whisk.
+- Mix together shrimp marinade: Juice of 1 lime, lime zest, minced garlic, 2 tablespoon olive oil, 1 teaspoon Cholula sauce, 1 tablespoon chopped, fresh cilantro with a whisk.

 - Add shrimp and toss to coat.

 - Pour shrimp and marinade into a Ziploc bag, squeeze out all of the air and seal.